 Laserax has developed products that are uniquely adapted to laser marking and laser cleaning of ferrous and non-ferrous metals.
 With these lasers, it is possible to mark highly readable, well-contrasted marks on aluminum, lead, tin, zinc, magnesium, titanium and nickel.

-Our laser technology specialists have the expertise you need to help you with your laser material processing projects.
+Our laser technology specialists have the expertise to help with your laser material processing projects.

 Fraser, A., Maltais, J., & Godmaire, X. P. (n.d.).
 Analysis of laser marking performance on various non-ferrous metals.
 Retrieved July 17, 2018, from https://www.laserax.com/sites/default/files/public/assets/technical-paper/files/analysis_of_laser_marking_performance_on_various_non-ferrous_metals_avec_bouton.pdf